haurog/rETH-skimmer/README.md

 This website calculates the rETH value increase relative to ETH for a given period and directly exchanges the excess rETH to ETH using the deposit contract.

+The website is deployed to https://reth-skimmer.haurog.xyz

+## Develop

 To develop do the following:

 1. `npm install`